 Three.
-The National Budget and the Regional Budgets of the autonomous communities competent to organise the administration of justice will include, in the respective chapter, the individually identified budget items required to meet the functional needs of the Prosecution Service.
-Such items will be provisioned after consideration of proposals submitted by the General Prosecutor, based on information provided by the autonomous communities with jurisdiction in these matters, as appropriate.
+The National Budget and the Regional Budgets of the autonomous communities with judiciary powers will include, in the respective chapter, the individually identified budget items required to meet the functional needs of the Prosecution Service.
+Such items will be provisioned after consideration of proposals submitted by the Prosecutor General, based on information provided by the autonomous communities with jurisdiction in these matters, as appropriate.

-One such item will be administered by the General Prosecutor's Support Unit and will be earmarked for the General Prosecutor's Office 's administrative/operational expenses.
+One such item will be administered by the Prosecutor General's Support Unit and will be earmarked for the Prosecutor General's Office's administrative/operational expenses.